Carefully Calculated Calcium

 But vitamin D does far more than build a strong skeleton.
 Adequate D levels may help prevent heart disease, joint inflammation, skin and coat problems, cancer, vision problems, infections, inflammatory bowel disease, dental problems, and kidney disease.

 It may be lacking in the diet of a dog fed a plant-based diet as it is mainly found in liver, salmon and eggs.
 Because vitamin D is fat soluble, it accumulates in body fat.
 Overdoses can be toxic and even fatal.
 The recommended daily amount for a 15kg dog of Vitamin D is 3.4μg.
-We add in the required amount of Vegdog supplement to our packs to ensure that your dog gets just the right amount of Vit D3 that is cultivated naturally from lichen.
+The required amount of Vit D is in the Vegdog and V-Complete supplements to ensure that your dog gets just the right amount of Vit D3 that is cultivated naturally from lichen.